getify/You-Dont-Know-JS/scope-closures/apA.md

 ### Defer to Closure

 By the way, Chapter 7 briefly mentioned partial application and currying (which *do* rely on closure!).
-This is a interesting scenario where manual currying can be used:
+This is an interesting scenario where manual currying can be used:

 ```js
 function printLabels(labels) {